craftcms/docs/docs/5.x/system/drafts-revisions.md

 Nested entries are only returned by [element queries](../development/element-queries.md) once their _primary owner_ becomes the canonical element.

 Nested entries are sometimes *not* drafts and *not* canonical.
-We carefully filter them out of normal results, but swap them in so that edits are visible in the CP.
+We carefully filter them out of normal results, but swap them in so that edits are visible in the control panel.

 ## Revisions